 In 2011, an American man named Ross Ulbricht created the Silk Road, one of the first darknet marketplaces.
 Marketplaces are a hallmark of the darknet ecosystem.
 These marketplaces exist for individuals to anonymously buy and sell illicit goods.
 While drugs account for the majority of what is sold online, these markets sell other forms of illicit goods, such as hacking equipment and tutorials, as well as personal data, counterfeit documents, and firearms.
 Like with the rest of the dark web, anyone can access these marketplaces.
 Transactions are typically conducted through cryptocurrencies, most notably BitCoin.
-These ‘Darknet Markets’ make it easier for individuals to access illicit goods and avoid prosecution, due to the anonymity of the dark web.
+The use of cryptocurrencies in these markets make it easier for individuals to anonymously buy and sell illicit goods.

 Darknet markets are incredibly lucrative.
 The Silk Road operated for around two years and made profit through commission, charging a small fee for all of the transactions taking place on the site; it had an estimated cash flow of $213 million at the time of its closure in 2013.
 Since the site was shut down, darknet marketplaces have only gotten more lucrative.
 Multiple other marketplaces have sprung up following the success of the Silk Road.
 Some of these marketplaces have ended up being scams, were hacked, or were otherwise shut down by international authorities.
 Yet, these markets keep appearing and growing.
 Take, for instance, AlphaBay, a popular darknet market that was estimated to have made around $1 billion in sales in the three years it was online.

 While drugs make up a large portion of the material sold on the dark web, they are far from the only illicit material sold online.
 The dark web has made it easier to buy and sell weapons online by allowing users to evade potential background checks, and to pay lower prices than legal weapons.
-In addition to weapons and ammunition, sellers may also sell instructions for how individuals can construct weapons using 3D printers and other machines individuals can buy and use legally.
-The lack of background checks is particularly concerning considering how lone-wolf terrorists, such as the 2016 Munich shooter, have bought weapons on the dark web in order to carry out acts of terrorism.
+In addition to weapons and ammunition, sellers may also sell instructions for how individuals can construct weapons using 3D printers and other commercially obtained and legal machines.
+The lack of background checks is particularly concerning considering given the rise of lone-wolf terrorists.
+In 2016, there was a mass shooting in Munich, Germany.
+The shooter had bought weapons on the dark web in order to carry out this attack.
 Although it is difficult to find accurate statistics due to the anonymity of the dark web, the majority of guns sold on the dark web appear to be made in the United States.

 Sexually explicit material, especially involving children, is also rampant on the dark web, and on the internet as a whole.
 This type of material disproportionately impacts women and girls.
 The increase in the availability of technology has corresponded with the growth of the illicit markets, as it increases access to these sites.

-The market for child pornography in particular is very lucrative and has caused webcam child sex tourism (WCST) in various forms to grow.
-There are websites like “DarkScandals,” now shut down, allowed users to buy and download violent and exploitative material of children either by utilizing cryptocurrency, or by uploading videos in return for access to the site’s content.
+The market for child pornography, in particular, is very lucrative and prevalent on the dark web.
+The combination of a increase in internet users worldwide and poverty in the developing world has lead to an increase in the different forms of sexual exploitation, including webcam child sex tourism (WCST).
+WCST refers to when predators are paying to watch and direct children in another country to engage in specific sexual acts in front of a webcam21].
+WCST is only one of the many forms of exploitation on the dark web.
+There are other websites, like the now defunct website.
+“DarkScandals", which allowed users to buy and download violent and exploitative material of children either by utilizing cryptocurrency, or by uploading videos in return for access to the site’s content.
 WCST also includes webcam shows, some of which include predators paying to direct individuals to engage in specific sexual acts.

-The exploitation of individuals is not a recent phenomenon nor is it the product of technological advancements.
+The exploitation of children is not a recent phenomenon, nor is it the product of technological advancements.
 However, the spread and advancement of technology has allowed exploitation to increase by making it easier to connect buyers and sellers of exploitative material.
-Additionally, because the darknet operates using Tor, it has become easier for individuals to hide their identities and evade capture.
+Additionally, because the darknet operates using Tor, it has become easier for individuals to hide their identities and evade law enforcement.

-While the dark web hosts much illegal content, illegal material can be found all over the internet as well.
+While the dark web has a reputation for hosting illegal content, illegal material can be found all over the internet.
 While popular apps like TikTok do not host explicit content, some of its content has been uploaded to pornographic websites.
-These videos are of predominantly young girls dancing to explicit songs.
+These videos are of predominantly young girls dancing to songs containing explicit language.
 While these websites have removed the videos and reiterated content guidelines, users are still posting these videos.
 TikTok has also come under fire due to the high levels of grooming and harassment on the app.
-TikTok has a livestem feature and many users, predominantly young girls, report that they have been asked to take off their clothing or otherwise harassed while livestreaming content.
+Many users, predominantly young girls, report that they have been asked to take off their clothing or otherwise harassed while livestreaming content.
 Users all report high levels of online harassment, some of which is sexually charged, and other which is racially or religiously motivated.

 Law Enforcement and Darknet Markets

-Darknet marketplaces are still incredibly prominent and lucrative, and although authorities seize these sites and the marketplaces are disrupted, at some point normalcy returns.
-When US authorities seized the Silk Road in 2013, the Silk Road 2.0 emerged to succeed it.
+Darknet marketplaces are still incredibly prominent and lucrative, and although authorities seize these sites and close these marketplaces, at some point normalcy returns.
+In 2013, when US authorities seized the Silk Road, the Silk Road 2.0 emerged to succeed it.
 When AlphaBay was shut down, users flocked to Hansa.
 Darknet markets are built one on top of the other, leaving law enforcement playing a constant game of cat and mouse.

 The involvement of cryptocurrency has also aided law enforcement.
 The DOJ reported that BitCoin funded the largest child pornography site on the dark web, “Welcome to Video”, which hosted over 250,000 videos.
 Investigators were able to utilize blockchain technology in order to find the creator of the site and ultimately shut down the site.
 A similar tactics was used take down another child pornography site called “DarkScandals”.

-However, darknet markets have proved to be incredibly lucrative, which in turn has revolutionized cryptocurrencies.
+However, the lucrativeness of darknet marks has in turn has revolutionized cryptocurrencies.
 While marketplaces like the Silk Road initially conducted transactions solely through BitCoin, the growth of these marketplaces has prompted the growth of other and more private cryptocurrencies.
 AlphaBay is a notable example for its acceptance of the cryptocurrency Monero.
 Monero had the reputation for being a more secretive cryptocurrency, allowing users to conduct transactions without it being linked back to them.
 Monero’s stealth made it the preferred cryptocurrency for markets.
 When AlphaBay began accepting Monero, the value of the currency increased to around six times its previous worth.